navaneethakrishnang273-max/PROMPT-ENGINEERING-/README.md

-# PROMPT-ENGINEERING- BASICS TO INTERMIDEATE
+# PROMPT-ENGINEERING - BASICS TO INTERMIDEATE

+Welcome to my central repository documenting an intensive, 10 week journey for prompt engineering from scratch  to intermideate level and how to use ai tools efficiently.

 This 10-week, zero-to-intermediate prompt engineering curriculum and repository design is ready to commit directly to your GitHub `README.md`.